johnbridstrup/harvester-data-store/README.md

 These scripts are only verified in Ubuntu 20.04 but should run in other versions.
 On other operating systems or linux distributions, you may have to install the dependencies manually.

-To run the frontend, you will also need to run `scripts/install-node.sh`.

 ## Running the development server
 The development server is created via `docker compose`, which should have installed when running the setup scripts.
 You can build the development server with the alias `runserver`.
 This will pull and create all of the necessary containers, which are defined in `docker-compose.yml`, and spin them all up.
 Logs for the various services defined in `docker-compose.yml` (eg. `web`, `db`, etc..) can be accessed by running `docker compose logs <service>`.
 For convenience, the alias `hds-logs` will display the logs from HDS services.
 You can tear down the server with `stopserver` or `docker compose down --remove-orphans(optional)`.